threefoldtecharchive/jumpscaleX_threebot/docs/wikis/tech/service_account.md

 click on link to service account (not easy to see), then copy this file to `/sandbox/var/cred.json`

+It's better to enable drive, slide, sheets and doc apis too, you can find and enable differnt google apis in [this library](https://console.developers.google.com/apis/library).

-## Screenshots describing how to get credentials for slides api
+### Screenshots describing how to get credentials for slides api

 Using [Google console](https://console.developers.google.com/flows/enableapi?apiid=slides.googleapis.com)